-There are currently five accredited safe havens set up across Scotland.
-These were originally set up under the Farr Institute for health research and so are mostly health-focused.
-Local safe havens operate in in the regional hubs of Aberdeen, Dundee, Edinburgh and Glasgow; with the national Safe Haven at National Services Scotland - based in Edinburgh.
+There are five accredited safe havens set up across Scotland.
+These were originally set up under the Farr Institute for health research, and so are mostly health focussed.
+Local Safe Havens operate in in the regional hubs of Aberdeen, Dundee, Edinburgh and Glasgow; with a National Safe Haven at Public Health Scotland - based in Edinburgh.